bonno42h/google-fonts/README.md

 * styled components - visual primitives for the component age.
 Styled components;

 ## To be added:
-* Theme Changer - toggle to enable dark mode;
-* List view mode - toggle between list and grid views;
+* List view mode - toggle between list and grid views (in progress);
 * Add fonts - add fonts to modal for importing one to your own project;